kevinhayesanderson/nd081-c3-Migrating-Non-Native-Cloud-Applications-project-starter/README.md

 For Azure Function, the consumption plan is chosen to minimize cost and as the it is a simple notification task.

-For Azure App service, it is cheaper than on-premise solution and we don't have to worry about the infrastructure, since the app doest require much computaional resourses, I have gone with B1 plan.
+For Azure Function App, Azure Web App and Azure App service, the selected plan is cheaper than on-premise solution and we don't have to worry about the infrastructure, since the app doest require much computaional resourses, I have gone with B1 plan with scale instances of 3.

+For Azure Postgres Database, i have chosen Single Server instead of Flexible Server option to reduce cost since in flexible server the cost is 2x for both compute and storage.

+For Azure Service Bus, i have chosed the standard tier to accomodate for 13M ops per month and it has max message size of 256kb, which are sufficient for given requirements.

 The architecture works as follows: